 Planting the right tree in the right place saves money and time, and prevents frustration for homeowners and the City Utilities Department.

-Canopy shares its expertise and practical experience through partnerships with new urban forestry organizations in nearby communities.
-Canopy currently provides mentoring and fiscal sponsorship to Mountain View Trees and the East Palo Alto Tree Task Force.
+Canopy shares its expertise and practical experience through partnerships with emerging urban forestry organizations in nearby communities such as Sunnyvale Urban Forest Advocates, Menlo Oaks Tree Advocacy, and Mountain View Trees.
 Canopy is also a member of the statewide organization California ReLeaf and the nationwide Alliance for Community Trees.
 Canopy shares resources and successful program information with community tree organizations around the country.